Christopher Bailey, Ph.D.

 Debbie joined the Center in 2015.
 She has a B.A. in English and philosophy from Boston College and earned a M.S.W. from Hunter College.
 Debbie is a licensed social worker in Rhode Island.
-Prior to Roger Williams, she was employed at the counseling centers of Johnson & Wales University, Providence College, and the University of Rhode Island.
-She has also worked in a variety of other settings including public high schools, domestic and sexual violence agencies, and residential treatment facilities.
-Her professional interests include healthy relationships, social justice, spirituality, and self-care.
+Prior to Roger Williams, she was employed at the counseling centers of Johnson & Wales University, Providence College, and University of Rhode Island.
+She has also worked in a variety of other settings including domestic and sexual violence agencies, public high schools, and residential treatment facilities.
+Her professional interests include healthy relationships, self-care, social justice, and spirituality.
 Debbie enjoys activities with her family and friends, exploring nature, and going to the beach.

 Maureen Minarik, Ph.D.

 Dr. Minarik joined the Center in 2015 and was promoted to Assistant Director in 2016.
-She has a B.A. in psychology from the University of Maryland, College Park.
+She has a B.A. in psychology from University of Maryland, College Park.
 Maureen earned a M.A. in psychology and a Ph.D. in clinical psychology from American University.
 She is a licensed psychologist in Rhode Island.
-Prior to Roger Williams, Dr. Minarik worked in other counseling centers including American University, Johnson & Wales University, and the University of Rhode Island.
+Prior to Roger Williams, Dr. Minarik worked in other counseling centers including American University, Johnson & Wales University, and University of Rhode Island.
 She remains grateful for the privilege of guiding students on their journeys of self-discovery and wellness.
 Maureen completed an internship with the US Navy and has served on active duty.
 Additionally, Dr. Minarik has worked in an employee assistance program, a VA medical center, psychiatric hospitals, and in military settings.
-Her professional interests include grief/loss, positive psychology, size diversity and acceptance, suicide prevention, assisting service members and families, and living well with illness.
-Maureen’s hobbies include running and fitness, reading, travel, creativity, and spending time with family and friends.
+Her professional interests include assisting service members and families, grief and loss, living well with illness, positive psychology, size diversity and acceptance, and suicide prevention.
+Maureen is also interested in creativity, fitness and running, reading, spending time with family and friends, and travel.